dewiifjj/dewiifjj/README.md

 - 👋 Hi, I’m @dewiifjj
 - 👀 I’m interested in ds
-- 🌱 I’m currently python
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me dewifajar441@gmail.com